-Course Drop/Withdrawal Policy
+Official Course Drop/Withdrawal Policy

-Students requesting to drop or withdraw from a course should submit the Course Drop/Withdrawal Form located in the Online Forms section of the Student Portal.
+A student's notification to drop or withdraw may be conveyed to the institution in any manner by contacting the Office of the Registrar.
+Students requesting to drop or withdraw from a course or program should submit the Course Drop/Withdrawal form located in the Online Forms section of the Student Portal.
+Details regarding tuition refunds as a result of a drop or withdrawal are described in the Tuition Refund Policy.